 Member At Large

-Sidi Chen is a traveling queer artist whose multidisciplinary practice addresses the intersectionality of body politics and community.
-Originally from China, Chen’s inspired by his intercultural research and how the physical and cultural environments construct and reflect the humanities.
-Through his practice, Chen is interested in utilizing arts as a force for social development to harmonize social relations and to better the social structures.
+Sidi Chen is a traveling queer artist whose practice addresses the intersectionality of the body and community space.
+Through his interdisciplinary research, Chen’s inspired by his intercultural research and how the physical and cultural environments reflect and (de)construct the humanities.
+Through his practice, Chen is passionate about utilizing arts for community research, relationship building, and action development.
 Chen has participated in a wide range of residencies, exhibitions, performances, and projects across Canada, and is currently residing in Vancouver, BC, as a practicing artist, an independent arts administrator, and a community worker.

 Member At Large

 Teresa Opatovsky grew up in the small town of Owen Sound Ontario admiring the streams, waterfalls and lakes around her.
 She obtained her Bachelor of Science in Environmental Biology from University of Guelph.

 Then switched fields and attended British Columbia Institute of Technology for a Bachelor of Science in Nursing.
 Now she is a Clinical Nurse Leader on a busy surgical unit at St Paul’s Hospital in Vancouver.